• START HERE

 The beauty of homeschooling is that you can adjust learning to your family’s schedule!

-If you’re a week behind in spelling, it’s really not a big deal in the grand scheme of things.
+If you’re a couple weeks behind in spelling, it’s really not a big deal in the grand scheme of things.

 3. Declutter, declutter, declutter!!!